BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 **Figure 1:** project architecture.
 Lustre’s MGS/MDS/OSS nodes running inside VMs that was setup by utlizing kubevirt and managed in containers.
 Containers are managed in the unit of pods in Kubernetes and each Kubernetes node could nest multiple pods.
 MSG pods, MDS pods and OSS pods are isolated from each, running inside different nodes.

-The command-line interface will allow us to easily grow/shrink the Lustre components within the Kubernetes setup.
+The command-line scripts will allow us to easily grow/shrink the Lustre components within the Kubernetes setup.
 Leveraging the Rook framework to build a Kubernetes operator will allow us to bootstrap, configure, scale and disaster recovery of Lustre components (MGS, MDS, OSS) on the Kubernetes.

 ## 5. Acceptance criteria